gbroder24/irish-animal-habitat/README.md

 It might take a few minutes to generate the "live" website link.

-The live link to the website can be found here: [Body and Mind](https://gbroder24.github.io/body-and-mind/index.html).
+The live link to the website can be found here: [Irish Animal Habitat](https://gbroder24.github.io/irish-animal-habitat/).

 ## Credits